Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/00-variables-and-io.md

 print(f"Hello, {name}!")
 ```

-You can then run this using from the folder you saved the file in using:
+You can then run the file from the folder you saved it in, using:

 ```sh
 python3 hello.py